-The college of chiropractic dean's office, in consultation with the appropriate faculty members, will assess individual courses for transfer credit.
-The registrar enters all accepted transfer credit onto the students record and maintains a copy of remaining course and graduation requirements needed for each transfer student (degree audit).
-The dean's office and the registrar's office work together in creating a specific enrollment plan to meet the transfer student's outstanding requirements.
+The College of Chiropractic dean's office, in consultation with the appropriate faculty members, will assess individual courses for transfer credit.
+The registrar enters all accepted transfer credit onto the student record and maintains a copy of remaining course and graduation requirements needed for each transfer student (degree audit).
+The dean's office and the registrar work together in creating a specific enrollment plan to meet the transfer student's outstanding requirements.